Chart Color Schemes

 Population

-Busselton - East's population is approximately 10,324 as of November 2025.
-This represents an increase of 965 people since the 2021 Census, which recorded a population of 9,359.
-The growth is inferred from ABS estimates; the population was 10,029 in June 2024 and there were 448 new addresses validated since the Census date.
-This results in a density ratio of 126 persons per square kilometer.
-Busselton - East's growth rate of 10.3% since the 2021 census exceeds the national average of 8.9%.
-Overseas migration contributed approximately 35.4% of overall population gains, with other drivers such as interstate migration and natural growth also positive factors.
+As of Nov 2025, Busselton - East's population is approximately 10,324.
+This figure represents an increase of 965 people from the 2021 Census total of 9,359, indicating a growth rate of 10.3%.
+The change is inferred from ABS data showing an estimated resident population of 10,029 as of June 2024 and an additional 448 validated new addresses since the Census date.
+This results in a population density ratio of 126 persons per square kilometer.
+Busselton - East's growth rate exceeded the national average of 8.9% between the 2021 Census and Nov 2025, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 35.4% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Future demographic trends project above median population growth for locations outside capital cities.
-Busselton - East is expected to grow by 1,755 persons to 2041, recording a total gain of 14.1% over the 17 years.
+AreaSearch's projections for Busselton - East are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, and for areas not covered by this data, growth rates by age cohort from the ABS' Greater Capital Region projections (released in 2023, based on 2022 data) are used.
+Demographic trends suggest an above median population growth for locations outside capital cities, with Busselton - East projected to grow by 1,755 persons to 2041, reflecting a total gain of 14.1% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population